Apple's potential 'buy now, pay later' plan sends sector tumbling - Up News Info

 Article content

-Apple Inc is working on a service that will let users pay for any Apple Pay purchase in installments, Bloomberg News reported on Tuesday, sending shares of Afterpay and other ‘buy now, pay later’ (BNPL) companies sharply lower.
+Apple Inc is working on a service that will let users pay for purchases in installments, Bloomberg News reported on Tuesday, sending shares of Afterpay Ltd and other “buy now, pay later” (BNPL) companies sharply lower.

-Apple will use Goldman Sachs, its existing partner since 2019 for the Apple Card credit card, as the lender for the loans, Bloomberg reported, citing people familiar with the matter.
+The U.S. tech giant will use Goldman Sachs, its partner since 2019 for the Apple Card credit card, as the lender for the loans, Bloomberg reported, citing people familiar with the matter.

-Afterpay slid close to 10% soon after markets in Australia, where most BNPL firms are listed, opened on Wednesday.
-Zip Co Ltd and Sezzle also fell sharply.
-Affirm Holdings Inc tumbled more than 14% on Tuesday before closing down 10.5%.
+Shares of Australia-listed Afterpay, the country’s biggest BNPL provider, slid close to 10% in Wednesday trading.
+Smaller rival Zip Co Ltd and Sezzle also fell sharply.
+Nasdaq-listed Affirm Holdings Inc tumbled more than 14% on Tuesday before closing down 10.5%.

 Article content

-The BNPL industry has boomed over the past year due to a pandemic-driven surge in online shopping that has also attracted the attention of mainstream firms such as PayPal Holdings Inc .
+The BNPL industry has boomed over the past year due to a pandemic-driven surge in online shopping.
+The trend has also attracted the attention of mainstream firms such as PayPal Holdings Inc.

-The prospect of going up against Apple, a global tech giant with a huge cash pile, as well as other likely entrants levies a major test to pure-play BNPL firms which have so far gone largely unchallenged.
+The prospect of going up against a company the size of Apple, as well as other likely entrants, would pose a major test to pure-play BNPL firms which have so far gone largely unchallenged.

 The Bloomberg report said Apple Pay users would be allowed to split their payments into four interest-free installments, or across several months with interest.